Rai321han/OOP-JavaScript-/OOP Concepts/Polymorphism/overloading.md

 ```

 > [!NOTE]
-> Unlike other object oriented programming language, **JavaScript doesn't support method Overloadin** 🙂. <br/>
+> Unlike other object oriented programming language, **JavaScript doesn't support method Overloading** 🙂. <br/>

 > > Because if we define two or more function with the same name in JS, then the method that is defined at last will override the previous functions.
-So there will be only one function with an unique name. <br/> > > **STILL WE CAN ACHIEVE METHOD OVERLOADING USING ANOTHER APPROACH!**
+So there will be only one function with an unique name. <br/>
+> > STILL WE CAN ACHIEVE METHOD OVERLOADING USING ANOTHER APPROACH!

 ## A way to achieve method overloading in JS